 - make sure you have all the information you want and need in order to allow you to understand the options and possible outcomes of your treatment - know your medical history and provide this honestly to your caregivers - we encourage the early declaration of any people who should not be allowed to visit during your stay, please speak with a nurse/midwife about your options - declaring the rare situations when partners are not to be involved in matters of consent for the newborn.
-Ideally this would be considered legally and declared before the birth. - take responsibility for paying any "gap" (the difference between the total cost of treatment less any medicare or private insurance rebate) - advise staff if you have any financial difficulties in relation to your account - advise staff if your religious or cultural beliefs conflict with the recommended treatment - follow your prescribed treatment or tell us when you aren't following it - tell us if you are seeing another provider as this may affect your recommended treatment - let your doctor know what prescription or over the counter medicine you are taking and if you use tobacco, alcohol or other drugs - tell us if you have allergies to medication, food or other causes - think about how your behaviour affects other people's rights and behave in a way that does not breech these rights - comply with medical instruction designed to aid your recovery - comply with relevant hospital policies.
+Ideally this would be considered legally and declared before the birth. - take responsibility for paying any "gap" (the difference between the total cost of treatment less any medicare or private insurance rebate) - advise staff if you have any financial difficulties in relation to your account - advise staff if your religious or cultural beliefs conflict with the recommended treatment - follow your prescribed treatment or tell us when you aren't following it - tell us if you are seeing another provider as this may affect your recommended treatment - let your doctor know what prescription or over the counter medicine you are taking and if you use tobacco, alcohol or other drugs - tell us if you have allergies to medication, food or other causes - think about how your behaviour affects other people's rights and behave in a way that does not breech these rights - comply with medical instruction designed to aid your recovery - comply with relevant hospital policies - always transport your baby in their cot if leaving your hospital room (unless discharging home, in which case transporting your baby in their car seat is recommended).